DrFelixWei/StockGuesser/README.md

 - Had to do some weird database things to host postgres on Railway since they default all table and col names to lowercase only and have no auto-increment feature for id

 ## Future Features Planned
+- Increase date range of data, current Marketstack free api is limited to only 1 year back
 - Add snapshot of news feed for the random date